olivDiogo/SmartHome/docs/useCases/uc08_toDeactiveDevice/uc08_readme.md

 - Value Object Pattern - Defines immutable objects that represent descriptive values of attributes, improving data integrity and consistency across the application.
 - Factory Pattern - Encapsulates object creation, providing a centralized point for creating instances of classes, promoting code reuse and reducing dependencies between classes.

-## 3. Tests
-_The team will design the best way to test the requirements._

-- Should return a list of devices
-- Should return an empty list if there are no devices
-- Should deactivate a device
-- Should return the device not found message if the device does not exist